 Introverts like to be around other people for the most part.
 They enjoy social situations and interactions in their own way.
 Introverts don’t inherently avoid friends or phone calls.
 Those aren’t what tend to drain them of their energy.
 It is often times the simple fact of large social gatherings or longer interactions that can get to them.
 It is important to remember that needing alone time to recharge is not the same as avoiding people and situations.

 An asocial person will need both emotional and physical space.
 They do not like to be around other people as a whole and will often avoid that if they want.
 It isn’t that they hate people, hate doesn’t come into play here.
 It’s more the fact that they just don’t like or want to be around others.
 They don’t need social interactions to be happy.
 Those interactions often have to opposite effect.
 This can lead the asocial individual to appear uninterested or even rude.

 For introverts, the answer is usually yes.
 They often view dating and love the same way as someone who isn’t an introvert.
 Since they enjoy the company of others it can be easy for them to find a groove within a relationship.
 However, it is important for their partner to understand that they will need some alone time to recharge.
 Needing the alone time has nothing to do with something the partner has done.
 It has everything to do with the fact that prolonged social interactions are draining to an introvert.

-An asocial individual won’t see there being an importance for them to be in a relationship.
-Since they actually prefer to be alone, a relationship would just be unnecessary interactions for them.
-If they don’t like having contact with others it wouldn’t seem appropriate to have a long term relationship.
+An asocial individual won’t see there is an importance for them to be in a relationship.
+Since they actually prefer to be alone, a relationship would just be unnecessary interactions between them.
+If they don’t like having contact with others it wouldn’t seem appropriate to have a long-term relationship.
 Needing to be alone sometimes and wanting to be alone all the time are two very different things.